 The government initiative Universal Free School Meals (UFSM) has been introduced to all schools in England.
 This scheme enables all children in Reception, Year 1 and Year 2 to receive a free lunch every day.
 Children in Nursery, Year 3 and Year 4 still need to pay; school dinners are currently £2.20 each.
-They are really easy to pay for; no cash or cheques are needed as it’s all done on-line at www.schoolcomms.com using a debit or credit card.
-Once you have returned your data collection sheet your child will be set up with a Parentpay account and we will issue you with an activation letter with your username, temporary password and full instructions.
-Don’t worry if you don’t have access to the internet or a debit or credit card we can issue a Paypoint card which can be used to pay for dinners with cash at any store displaying the Paypoint logo; the closest to school is Simply Food and Drink at Abbey Meadows.
-We do however ask that all meals are paid for in advance as the money for dinners comes directly from the school budget; any arrears mean less money for resources for our children.
+They are really easy to pay for; no cash or cheques are needed as it’s all done on-line at www.schoolgateway.com using instant bank transfer, a debit or credit card (if you would like information on how to set up an instant bank transfer, please speak to Mrs Mungall in the school office).
+Once you have returned your contact information sheet your child will be set up with a School Gateway account.
+To register using a computer or tablet, please use your email address and mobile phone number for Priority 1 parent.
+You will be sent a PIN number via a text which will allow you access into your child’s account.
+If you have a smartphone, you can download the School Gateway app from the App or Play store, then follow the instructions above to access your child’s account.
+Could we please ask that all meals are paid for in advance as the money for dinners comes directly from the school budget; any arrears mean less money for resources for our children.
 You may be eligible for ‘traditional’ Free School Meals (FSM) – please see the information below.

 Free school meals and school funding

 Did you know that just by registering your child for free school meals Abbeyfields will get extra money?